webis-de/summary-workbench/docs/docs/usage.md

 ### Plotter Feature of the Evaluation View
 The third tab shows a graph where a scatter plot of 2 selected metrics is shown.
-When only one metric is selected, the other values for the other axis will be drawn from a random uniform distribution.
+When only one metric is selected, the other values for the other axis will be drawn from a uniform distribution.
 Points can be selected to show a view similar to [Visualize the Overlap for the Examples](#visualize-the-overlap-for-the-examples).

 ![Plotter Feature of the Evaluation View](/evaluation_plotter.gif)